activist-security/guide/security-guide_en.md

 [^2]: [This security analysis](https://bits-please.blogspot.de/2016/06/extracting-qualcomms-keymaster-keys.html) illustrates quite well that even without any malicious intend, mobile devices as commonly used are just not very secure.

-Open source versions of Android (like *[Replicant](http://www.replicant.us/)*, *[Copperhead OS](https://github.com/copperheados/)* or, more commonly, [Lineage OS](https://lineageos.org/)) allow for a Google-free Android, at the cost of loosing many convenient apps, and the general problems with smartphones still apply.
+Open source versions of Android (like *[Replicant](http://www.replicant.us/)*, *[Copperhead OS](https://github.com/copperheados/)* or, more commonly, *[Lineage OS](https://lineageos.org/))* allow for a Google-free Android, at the cost of loosing many convenient apps, and the general problems with smartphones still apply.
+They usually require unlocking the *boot loader* of the device so that it is even possible to install an alternative Android on it, which then is something that e.g. the police could also do if they have access to your device for a few hours ([discussion](https://www.reddit.com/r/LineageOS/comments/66o5iv/questions_about_security/)).
+On top of that, whilst the alternative Android variants may provide security updates for old devices where the vendor does not, alternative Android *ROMs* for many devices are actually poorly updated (discussion [1](https://www.reddit.com/r/Android/comments/6g9imm/the_issue_of_security_in_lineageos/), [2](https://security.stackexchange.com/questions/162798/is-lineageos-more-secure-than-android-vanilla); [overview for LinageOS](https://cve.lineageos.org/devices)).

-If necessary, our advice is to best use a tablet (because it can't be controlled from the mobile network), or if you must a smartphone, with one of the open source variants of Android.
+If necessary, our advice is to best use a tablet **without SIM card slot** (because it can't be controlled from the mobile network), or if you must a smartphone supported by Copperhead OS or well supported by Lineage OS.

 ### Laptops and Desktop Computers
 Running as much *Free and Open Source Software* as possible on your laptop or desktop computer gives you a good deal of control back.